semaphoreci/book-cicd-docker-kubernetes/chapters/03-kubernetes-deployment.md

-The service will have its own internal IP address (denoted by the name `ClusterIP`) and an optional external IP, and connections to these IP address on port 80 will be load-balanced across all the pods of this deployment.
+The service will have its own internal IP address (denoted by the name `ClusterIP`) and an optional external IP, and connections to these IP addresses on port 80 will be load-balanced across all the pods of this deployment.

 In fact, these connections will be load-balanced across all the pods